thoughtspot/thoughtspot.github.io/_admin/loading/chasm-trap.md

 | 10  | 09  |  09 | 1  |

 Dimension tables describe the attributes that are interesting to analyze.
-For example, the apple table might look like this.
+For example, the apple table might look like this:

 | AppleTypeID  | Color  | Name  | Use |
 |---|---|---|---|